kam-stu/PortfolioWebsite/log.md

     Goals for tomorrow:
     1) Work on putting content in section
+    2) Find a color scheme that works for the section
-    2) Start working on skills section
+    3) Start working on skills section